Xovee/stcf/README.md

 This repo provides a reference implementation of **STCF** framework described in the following paper:
 > **Spatial-Temporal Contrasting for Fine-Grained Urban Flow Super-Resolution**
-> Xovee Xu, Ting Zhong, Fan Zhou, and Goce Trajcevski
+> Xovee Xu, Ting Zhong, Qiang Gao, Fan Zhou, and Goce Trajcevski
 > Under Review, 2021

 ## Data